RobbieJVMW/VMware-generative-ai-reference-architecture/LLM-fine-tuning-example/README.md

 │ Up/Down: Move | Left/Right: Expand | 'Enter': Select | 'A': Advanced options │
 └──────────────────────────────────────────────────────────────────────────────┘
 ````
-Once the installer finishes, add a new line to `/etc/ld.so.conf` with the `/usr/local/cuda-11.8/lib64` entry an run:
+Once the installer finishes, add a new line to `/etc/ld.so.conf` with the `/usr/local/cuda-11.8/lib64` entry and run:
 ````azure
 sudo ldconfig
 ````